shay79il/Chef/My-notes/0-Introduction/2-chef-workstation.md

 ## 8. Copy the 'ssh.pem' to AWS

->     Copy it to the 'workstation' instance in order to run the 'bootstrap' command go to the '/chef-repo/.chef' dir and run the following
+>     Copy the 'ssh.pem' to the 'workstation' instance in order to run the 'bootstrap' command go to the '/chef-repo/.chef' dir and run the following

 ```bash
 # The bootstrap command is in order to install chef client on the client/node instance